Virtua Fighter

 Quick stand up Rapidly tap Left and Right The character will get up more quickly.

-Backwards roll stand up Hold Left The character will roll backwards then get up.
+Backwards roll Hold Left The character will roll backwards then get up.

-Side roll stand up GGGGG The character will side roll either towards or away from the camera, then get up.
+Side roll stand up GGGGG The character will roll to the side, either towards or away from the camera, then get up.

 Kick Recovery is a more offensive type of quick recovery, being used to quickly attack the opponent right after getting up.